Top Menu

 He even dove in!

-After a couple of hours we started to descend and headed to our final destination of the day as part of the tour.
+After a couple of hours, we began descending and headed to our final destination of the day as part of the tour.

-Lunch, a swimming pool and resting area were awaiting us here in the little town of Payande.
+Lunch, a swimming pool, and a resting area were awaiting us here in the little town of Payande.

 Love the brick pathway and all the vegetation.